 How to Answer Job Interview Questions About Salary

-Answering job interview questions about salary can feel like navigating a minefield, but with research and advance planning, you can develop a strategy that will ensure you are paid a fair salary.
-See the toughest and most common interview questions about salary and get advice on the best way to respond to them, as well as sample answers.
+And, while you don't want to low-ball yourself and wind up with a rate that's lower than what the company is willing to pay, you also don't want to shoot too high, and remove yourself as a viable candidate.
+Answering job interview questions about salary can feel like navigating a minefield, but with research and advance planning, you can develop a strategy that will ensure that you are paid a fair salary.
+Below, see the toughest and most common interview questions about salary and get advice on the best way to respond to them along with sample answers.

 Tips for Answering Salary Questions

-- Do your research: Not only should you know the average salary for your industry, but it's also wise to know geographical information as well.
-A nurse in Alaska and a nurse in New York will not necessarily have the same salary.
+Do your research: Not only should you know the average salary for your industry, but it's also wise to know geographical information as well.
+A nurse in Alaska and a nurse in New York will not necessarily earn the same salary.
 Salaries can vary widely based on the cost of living in the area, as well as the number of qualified applicants nearby.
 Use sites like Glassdoor, Payscale, and Salary.com to research salaries.

-- Play it coy: Typically, experts recommend that you avoid saying a number first.
+Play it coy: Typically, experts recommend that you avoid saying a number first.
 You can say something like, "I'd need to know more about the position and its responsibilities before thinking about salary."

-Get information from the interviewer: Use this question as an opportunity to flip the tables on the interviewer, and find out what the salary range is for the position.
-You can ask: What's the range you have in mind for the position? or What are some non-salaried benefits available?
+Get information from the interviewer: Use this question as an opportunity to flip the tables on the interviewer and find out what the salary range is for the position.
+You can ask: "What's the range that you have in mind for the position?, " What is the established salary range for staff in similar jobs with a background like mine?" or "What are some non-salaried benefits that are available?"

-It can be tempting to fudge the numbers on your previous earnings.
+Honesty is the best policy: It can be tempting to fudge the numbers on your previous earnings.
 Will anyone know the difference if you round up?
 In fact, it is possible that employers will verify your compensation at previous job(s), so being truthful is essential.

-Salary Interview Questions
+Salary Interview Questions and Answers

-Here are some of the most typical questions interviewers will ask about salary; click to see the best answers.
+Here are some of the most typical questions interviewers will ask about salary.
+Click to see the best answers.

-After You Get an Offer
+Strategies for After You Get an Offer

-If you do try to negotiate after you have received an offer, be aware that the company does have the option of rescinding the offer; only negotiate if you are prepared for that level of risk.
+If you don't think the offer is adequate or suspect that the company is giving a low number anticipating that you will negotiate, you may want to make a counter offer.
+Here is information on how to negotiate a counter offer.
+If you do try to negotiate after you have received an offer, be aware that the company does have the option of rescinding the offer so only negotiate if you are prepared for that level of risk.